Nicholasli1995/VisualizingNDF/README.md

 # VisualizingNDF
-The repository contains pre-trained models and code for visualizing deep neural decisoin forest:
+The repository contains pre-processed images, pre-trained models and code for visualizing deep neural decisoin forest:
 1. The classification models are released.
 2. A model trained for facial age estiamtion is also released, which achieved state-of-the-art accuracy on CACD dataset and comsumes less memory.
 Finally, this repository is version 1.0 with more comments to write.